Infineon/mtb-example-optiga-mqtt-client/README.md

     -----END CERTIFICATE-----
     "
     ```

 3. Copy and paste the content starting from the `-----BEGIN CERTIFICATE-----` to `-----END CERTIFICATE-----` in a PEM file, and name it *certificate.pem*.

-4. Register your *certificate.pem* at your AWS IoT endpoint:
+4. Register your *certificate.pem* file at your AWS IoT endpoint:

     1. In the navigation pane for the AWS IoT console, click **Secure**, and then click **Certificates**.